Watch Afcon semi-finals on the BBC

 Cameroon v Egypt (Thursday, 19:00)

-Six-time Afcon champions Egypt started this year's tournament poorly, losing 1-0 to Nigeria, but hit back with two successive 1-0 wins of their own to finish second in Group D.
+Seven-time Afcon champions Egypt started this year's tournament poorly, losing 1-0 to Nigeria, but hit back with two successive 1-0 wins of their own to finish second in Group D.

 They needed penalties to beat Ivory Coast in the last 16 and extra time to finally see off Morocco in the quarter-finals.